Find out what the user can do to reduce battery corrosion and shedding.

 To attain maximum surface area, the lead on a starter battery is applied in a sponge-like form.
 With time and use, chunks of lead fall off and reduce the performance.
 Figure 1 illustrates the innards of a corroded lead acid battery.

-The terminals of a battery can also corrode, and this is often visible in the form of white powder.
-The phenomenon is a result of oxidation between two different metals connecting the poles.
+The terminals of a battery can also corrode.
+This is often visible with the formation of white powder as a result of oxidation between two different metals connecting the poles.
 Terminal corrosion can eventually lead to an open electrical connection.
 Changing the connecting terminals to lead, the same material as the battery pole of a starter battery, will solve most corrosion problems.

-As the battery sheds its lead to the bottom of the container, a conductive layer forms, and once the contaminated material fills the allotted space in the sediment trap, the now conductive liquid reaches the plates and creates a shorting effect.
-The term “short” is a misnomer and elevated self-discharge or a soft short would be a better term to describe the condition.
+Electrical short is another failure mode, especially with starter batteries in trucks.
+As the battery sheds its lead to the bottom of the container, a conductive layer forms that gradually fills the allotted space in the sediment trap.
+In time, the now conductive liquid may reach the plates, creating a shorting effect.
+The term “short” is a misnomer and elevated self-discharge or soft short would be better terms to describe this condition.

 Another form of soft short is mossing.
-This occurs when the separators and plates are slightly misaligned as a result of poor manufacturing practices.
-This causes parts of the plates to become naked.
-The exposure promotes the formation of conductive crystal moss around the edges, which leads to elevated self-discharge.
+This occurs when the separators and plates are slightly misaligned as a result of poor manufacturing practices and they cause parts of the plates to become naked.
+Such exposure promotes the formation of conductive crystal moss around the edges, which leads to elevated self-discharge.

-Lead drop is another cause of short in which large chunks of lead break loose from the welded bars connecting the plates.
-Unlike a “soft” short that develops with wear-and-tear, a lead drop often occurs early in battery life.
-This causes a more serious short and is associated with a permanent voltage drop.
-The shorted cell may have little or no charge and the specific gravity of the electrolyte is close to 1.00.
-This is mostly a manufacturing defect and cannot be repaired.
+Lead drop is another cause of short in which chunks of lead break loose from the welded bars connecting the plates.
+Unlike a soft short that develops with wear and tear, a lead drop often occurs early in battery life due to a manufacturing defect.
+This can lead to a serious electrical short with a permanent voltage drop that could result in thermal runaway.

 The most radical and serious form of short is a mechanical failure in which the suspended plates become loose and touch each other.
 This results in a sudden high discharge current that can lead to excessive heat buildup and thermal runaway.
 Sloppy manufacturing as well as excessive shock and vibration are the most common contributors to this failure.